 While some sports injuries will be much more prominent and obvious, there are times in which the injury does not cause immediate chronic pain.
-The individual’s condition will grow steadily worse as the pain continues to gradually buildup over time.
-While we can easily treat small sprains and strains with ice, compression, elevation and rest at home, more serious sprains or strains will require professional treatment.
+Though we can easily treat small sprains and strains with ice, compression, elevation and rest at home, more serious sprains or strains will require professional treatment.
 We will tailor our treatment to the needs of each individual patient.

-However, it is important to understand a few key differences between sprains and strains.
+It is important to understand a few key differences between sprains and strains.
 Sprains involve the tearing of the ligaments that connect two bones together in one’s joints.
 A strain is the tearing of muscle or tendons that connect the muscles to bones.
 When one experiences a serious strain, then he or she needs to seek treatment at our practice.
-Other injuries that can occur during sports include:

 Treatment will vary